The Cancer Genome Atlas: Tissue accrual

 Tissue requirements varied from tissue type to tissue type and from cancer type to cancer type.
 Disease experts from the project's Disease Working Groups helped to define the characteristics of the typical tissue samples accrued as "standard of care" in the United States and how TCGA could best utilize the tissue.
 For example, the Brain Disease Working Group determined that samples containing more than 50% necrosis would not be suitable for TCGA and that 80% tumor nuclei were required in the viable portion of the tumor.
 TCGA followed some general guidelines as a starting point for collecting samples from any type of tumor, including a minimum of 200 mg in size, no less than 80% tumor nuclei and a matched source of germline DNA (such as blood or purified DNA).
 In addition, institutions submitting tissues to TCGA were required to include a minimal clinical data set as defined by the Disease Working Group, signed consents which have been approved by their institution's IRB, as well as a material transfer agreement with TCGA.

 In 2009, NCI removed approximately $130 million of ARRA from the NCI's "Prime Contract" with Science Applications International Corporation (SAIC) to fund tissue accrual and a variety of other activities through the NCI Office of Acquisition. $42 million was available for tissue accrual through NCI using "Requests for Quotations" (RFQs) and "Requests for Proposals" (RFPs) to generate purchase orders and contracts, respectively.
 RFQs were primarily used for the collection of retrospective samples from established banks while RFPs were used for the prospective collection of samples.
 TCGA finalized sample collection in December, 2013, with nearly 20,000 biospecimens.

 Institutions that contributed samples to TCGA were paid, and gained advance access to molecular data generated on their samples, while maintaining a link between the TCGA unique identifier and their own unique identifier.
 This permitted contributing institutions to link back to the clinical data for their samples and to enter into collaborations with other institutions that had similar data on TCGA samples, thus increasing the power of outcome analysis.

 Organization

 TCGA managed a number of different types of centers that were funded to generate and analyze data.
 TCGA was the first large-scale genomics project funded by the NIH to include significant resources to bioinformatic discovery.
 The NCI has devoted 50% of TCGA appropriated funds, approximately $12M/year, to fund bioinformatic discovery.
 Genome Characterization Centers and Genome Sequencing Centers generated data.
 Two separate Genome Data Analysis Centers utilized the data for bioinformatic discovery.
 Two centers were funded to isolate biomolecules from patient samples and one center is funded to store the data.
-This workflow has evolved over the years and is not known as NCI's Genome Characterization Pipeline.
+This workflow has evolved over the years and is now known as NCI's Genome Characterization Pipeline.